ahmad-meda/Computer-Vision---Sheet-Counter/README.md

 This application automates the process of counting sheets in a stack using computer vision techniques.
 Users can upload images of sheet stacks through a web interface, and the application will process the images to determine the number of sheets.

-The Flask Application runs the app while the 'Sheet Counter Code' conatins codethat shows the lines highlighted to count the sheets.
+The Flask Application runs the app while the 'Sheet Counter Code' contains code that shows the lines highlighted to count the sheets.

 ## Features